 The seaside city of Brighton makes for an ideal quick trip thanks to its compact size.
 There’s enough here to keep you busy for several days, but if you’ve only got 24 hours you can still squeeze in a lot without feeling too rushed.
 Ready to explore the sights and sounds of Brighton?
-Follow these expert tips from our local Brighton guides for the best things to see, do and eat during a 24-hour visit.
+Follow these expert tips for the best things to see, do and eat during a 24-hour visit.

 Early morning (7am – 9am)

 Start your visit to Brighton with a walk along Hove promenade.
 The sun is just coming up and the air is clear, creating a stunning (and Instagam-worthy) light.
 The winds are usually light in the morning, the air is fresh, and the sea is often at its calmest.
 People will be making their way to work, either on foot or on some kind of wheeled device — bike, skateboard or roller blades.
 Check out the famous beach huts that sit in front of the magnificent Hove Lawns and Regency buildings.
 Most breakfast places don’t open ’till 9am in Brighton, but you should be able to grab a coffee and some breakfast from Meeting Place Café, which opens at 7am.
 If you happen to be there earlier, beverages are usually available starting at 6:30am.